-Though Windows Install can't find the hard disk, it is always showing you error messages and corresponding solutions, like "We couldn't find any drives.
-To get a storage driver, click Load driver" or "No drives were found.
-Click Load Driver to provide a mass storage driver for installation".
-In this case, you can load driver as the error message prompts.
+Though Windows Install can’t find the hard disk, it is always showing you error messages and corresponding solutions, like “We couldn’t find any drives.
+To get a storage driver, click Load driver” or “No drives were found.
+Click Load Driver to provide a mass storage driver for installation”.
+In this case, you can load the driver as the error message prompts.

-To load a storage controller driver when operating system is unbootable or there is no system, please follow operations below:
+To load a storage controller driver when the operating system is unbootable or there is no system, please follow operations below: